sknalluri/predicting_demographics/README.md

 To assist the government in this worthy endeavor, this project will use text, numeric and image data from the Bureau of Labor Statistics (BLS) in a supervised learning task to predict the key demographics of a workforce (i.e. sex, race, age) based on ground truth labels obtained from the [Labor Force Statistics from the Current Population Survey](https://www.bls.gov/cps/tables.htm) which is a monthly survey of households conducted for the BLS by the Bureau of Census.
 We will use a detailed main dataset called the [Occupational Outlook Handbook](https://www.bls.gov/ooh/)(OOH) and a supplementary data set called [Data for Occupations Not Covered in Detail](https://www.bls.gov/ooh/about/data-for-occupations-not-covered-in-detail.htm) which does not include any text or image data.
 From this supplementary data set we will extract only the median annual wage and typical entry-level education.

-As a concrete example of the text, numeric and image data that we will be using, below are a captioned image, summary statistics, and an excerpt from an OOH job description for [Home Health and Personal Care Aides](https://www.bls.gov/ooh/healthcare/home-health-aides-and-personal-care-aides.htm):
+As a concrete example of the text, numeric and image data that we will be using, below are captioned images, summary statistics, and an excerpt from the job description for [Home Health and Personal Care Aides](https://www.bls.gov/ooh/healthcare/home-health-aides-and-personal-care-aides.htm):

 <img width="1009" alt="Screen Shot 2021-08-23 at 6 37 18 PM" src="https://user-images.githubusercontent.com/75413805/130541587-4944faed-d62f-4501-93cc-94a250734b34.png">